jaeyk/covid19antiasian/README.md

 ## Conclusions

 In the Twitter sphere, anti-Asian public sentiment surged in January when COVID-19 began to spread in the United States.
-The pattern became stable.
+Afterward, the pattern became stable.
 Trump's racially charged speeches made anti-Asian terms, such as the 'Chinese flu' and 'Kung flu' popular.
-Yet, it is also important to note that anti-Asian public sentiment was already present.
+Yet, it is also important to note that anti-Asian public sentiment was already present before Trump pushed the xenophobic language for COVID-19.

-Again, please feel free to email me, if you have suggestions, questions, and comments.
-I am especially interested in merging Twitter data with other data on the anti-Asian climate.